yt-project/unyt/docs/usage.rst

-possible to do this using plain old floating point numbers (you probably had to do something similar on a calculator in a high school physics class, looking up and plugging in conversion factors by hand), it's much easier to do this sort of thing symbolically and let ``unyt`` handle the unit conversions.
+possible to do this using plain old floating point numbers (you probably had to do something similar on a calculator in a high school physics class, looking up and plugging in conversion factors by hand), it's much easier to do this sort of thing symbolically and let :mod:`unyt` handle the unit conversions.

-To do this we'll need to know the mass of jupiter (fortunately that is built into ``unyt``) and the semimajor axis of the orbits of Jupiter's moons, which we can look up from `Wikipedia
+To do this we'll need to know the mass of jupiter (fortunately that is built into :mod:`unyt`) and the semimajor axis of the orbits of Jupiter's moons, which we can look up from `Wikipedia
 <https://en.wikipedia.org/wiki/Moons_of_Jupiter#List>`_ and enter by hand::

   >>> from unyt import Mjup, G, km